-"Intelligent PDF/Text Data Extraction Software"
+"PDF to Excel Data Extraction Software"

 Data extraction from various kinds of files is a helpful but very daunting task.
 However to succeed you need a tool that can do this type of work and will let you configure it appropriately, since you won’t be dealing with the same files and requirements all the time.
 IntelliGet is a very powerful software that can extract data from text and PDF files by using a scripting language that is customizable and efficient.
 In fact, all you have to do to extract data from a simple text document is import it and run the Extract command to generate the output file.